| 1.

 13. WANTING

-Do not set goals you cannot reach with normal effort.
+TOO MUCH -Do not set goals you cannot reach with normal effort.
 Do not

 expect too much.
 It's always great when good things you were